 Do that, and everything else will take care of itself.
 Just you watch and see.

 About the Author: Jon Morrow has asked repeatedly to be called “His Royal Awesomeness,” but no one listens to him.
-So, he settles for CEO of Boost Blog Traffic, LLC.
+So, he settles for CEO of Smart Blogger.
 Poor man. 😉